By KATIE WATTS / Petaluma Towns Correspondent

 As for a favorite food, he gives his highest praise to his dad’s veal piccata.
 “It’s so good,” Schwarz said, “it’s hard for it to make it to the table.”

 “I know how to do a lot around a house,” he said.
-“Painting, construction, wiring, plumbing.
+“Painting, construction, wiring, plumbing (check out Renew Kitchen & Bath Remodeling for the best plumbing practices).
 I’m interested in interior design.
 I like to draw, and I usually have pretty good ideas on things.
 What I come up with looks good, according to my friends.”

 What he wants to do is build furniture from salvaged wood and other items, and incorporate tile and glasswork as well.